New Release • Brain Health • Mental Clarity

 Writing that keeps going after the book ends.

-Use it for essays, book updates, reflections, deeper dives into the science, and practical systems that help people stay stable.
+I use Substack to share essays, book updates, reflections, and deeper dives into the science and practical systems I rely on to stay steady.

 Still Here book held against a mountain background